EdoardoLuciani/sportSquads/README.md

 Users can also join an unlimited number of teams through their account and try new sports along the way

+## Website walkthrough
+A website walkthrough is available on youtube [Video Link](https://youtu.be/L1i0CMaSGms)

 ## Getting started

 ### Dependencies